tanmaykansara/test_project/Readme.md

 The above snippet shows that 1 Ingest task is created and 2 Get data tasks are dynamically created based on the ingest URL.
 If the ingest URL returned more records, the number of tasks would increase proportionately.

+Below is a sample high level schema on how the data could be stored.
 ![sample_demo drawio](https://github.com/user-attachments/assets/8d0173fb-66b9-45f5-aae9-15fadbb9ef76)